docker/docs/develop/develop-images/build_enhancements.md

 >
 > This is beta content.
 It is not yet complete and should be considered a work in progress.
 This content is subject to change without notice.

-Docker Build is one of the most used features of the Docker Engine - users range from Developers, Build Teams, Release Teams, and CI/CD environments all use Docker Build.
+Docker Build is one of the most used features of the Docker Engine - users ranging from developers, build teams, and release teams all use Docker Build.

-Docker Build Enhancements for 18.09 release introduces a much-needed overhaul of the build architecture.
+Docker Build enhancements for 18.09 release introduces a much-needed overhaul of the build architecture.
 By integrating BuildKit, users should see an improvement on performance, storage management, feature functionality, and security.

-* Docker images created with buildkit are compatible to be pushed to docker hub and DTR just like docker images created with legacy build
+* Docker images created with buildkit can be pushed to Docker Hub and DTR just like Docker images created with legacy build
-* Dockerfile format that works on legacy build should also work with buildkit builds
+* the Dockerfile format that works on legacy build will also work with buildkit builds
-* The new `--secret` flag allows the user to pass secret information for building new images with a specified Dockerfile
+* The new `--secret` conmmand line option allows the user to pass secret information for building new images with a specified Dockerfile

 For more information on build options, see the reference guide on the [command line build options](../../engine/reference/commandline/build/).